Receive our newsletter

 Thirty people make their home here, as others have for hundreds of years.
 Sustainable tourism for us means ensuring both residents and visitors experience the beauty of this unique island for generations to come.

 We have other visitors too.
 Scores of birds – including rare species – flock from nearby Marazion Marsh Nature Reserve to our island for food and shelter.
-Our avian visitors remind us of our connection to, and sustainable responsibility towards, the wider community beyond our shores.
+Our avian friends remind us of our connection to, and sustainable responsibility towards, the wider community beyond our shores.

 Here’s some of the work we’re doing to promote sustainability.